Introduction

 The importance of caregiver journaling for the patient and family

-Educating families on reporting changes of condition
+Educating families on reporting changes in condition

 Providing Comfort During the Last Days of Life with Barbara Karnes RN (YouTube Video)